BasicPrimitives/javascript/apireference/structures.md

  `getProjectionPoint(point)`

-Find intersection point between rectangle's permiter and line connecting the given point and center of the rectangle
+Find intersection point between rectangle's perimeter and line connecting the given point and center of the rectangle

  Returns: `Point` - returns point or null if point is inside rectangle.